archishab/EconergyCalc/02. Project Development/econergycalc/README.md

 ```
 5. Open your web browser and visit `http://localhost:3000` to view the application.

+# MongoDB Compass Setup
+## Connecting to the Database:
+- Install MongoDB Compass from the official MongoDB website.
+- Open MongoDB Compass and connect to your database using the connection string provided in your config file or environment variables.
+- Once connected, you can view, insert, modify, and delete the documents in your collections as needed

 # How to Use

 ## Register & Login: